a-maier/series-rust/Readme.md

 ```

 where `n0` and `N` are integers and `^` denotes exponentiation.
 Such
-expressions can be added, subtracted, multiplied, and divided.
-Some
+expressions can be added, subtracted, and multiplied.
+For Laurent series,
-simple functions like powers of series, natural logarithms and
+Some additional simple functions like division, powers of series,
-exponentials are also implemented.
+natural logarithms and exponentials are also implemented.

 The kinds of operations that can be performed depends on the data
 type of the variable and the coefficients.
 For example, we usually